 The new Property Rights > Edit Property right allows the old capability, but without any of the unintended consequences.
 Administrators should evaluate whether they want to change their existing permission sets before or after this change is made.

-We are making this change to align the behavior of Platform Launch with our user’s expectations, but also realize that it may require adjustments on for some our customers.
-We expect the change to be made within the next 4 weeks, towards the end of March or beginning of April (I'll update this post when we know the exact date).
+We are making this change to align the behavior of Platform Launch with our user’s expectations, but also realize that it may require adjustments for some our customers.
+We have scheduled this release for July 19.
 I apologize for the inconvenience, but believe the change has a net positive impact for our customers and users.